wso2/docs-ei/en/streaming-integrator/docs/examples/performing-real-time-etl-with-mysql.md

 **Preserving State of the application through a system failure**

-Let's try out a scenario in which you are going to deploy a Siddhi app to count the total number of productions.
+Let's try out a scenario in which you deploy a Siddhi application to count the total number of production runs.

 !!!info
     In this scenario, the SI server is required to *remember* the current count through system failures so that when the system is restored, the count is not reset to zero.